 - "Can I access Ancestry.com Library Edition from Home" A: Yes!
 ProQuest has expanded the Library's subscription to Ancestry.com Library Edition to allow access from home.
 Users will need a library card and password.
 Click here to access Ancestry.com Library Edition.

 - "Can I access the OWWL2Go digital collection if I do not have a library card?"
 A: Yes!
-As of April 3, users can sign up for an instant digital library card by following the prompts on the OWWL2Go website.
+Through the end of June, users can sign up for an instant digital library card by following the prompts on the OWWL2Go website.
+On July 1, the OWWL system will be unveiling a new digital library card registration process.
 A mobile phone number is required.
 At this time, the digital library card only provides access to the OWWL2Go collection and not to other resources available with a regular library card.

 - "What is the status of library events and requests to use library meeting rooms?"
-A: All library programs and reservations for library meeting spaces through May 10 will be postponed or cancelled.
+A: All library programs and reservations for our large library meeting spaces through July have been postponed or cancelled.
+The Library will determine restart dates for meeting room usage and programming in concert with guidelines from NYS.
 Library staff will be contacting performers as well as those that have reserved meeting spaces or registered for programs.
 If you have a question regarding a program, please call 315-521-8039.